 The above requirements must be submitted in an acceptable form to WHEDA.
-Upon receipt, review and acceptance of all required materials, WHEDA will prepare a Land Use Restriction Agreement, allocate Credit and send a completed original of IRS Form(s) 8609 to the owner.
+Upon receipt, review and acceptance of all required materials, WHEDA will, allocate Credit and send a completed original of IRS Form(s) 8609 to the owner.
 WHEDA will forward a photocopy of Form(s) 8609 to the IRS.
 WHEDA will assess fees for the re-issuance of 8609 form(s) at the Owner's request for non-WHEDA errors.
 This fee must be paid in full prior to WHEDA mailing or faxing the revised/corrected 8609 forms to the Owner.